 I made a change though from the usual way I do snow, and did not mix white paint into the snow.
 Without the white paint mixed into the snow it has a more wet look; it’s slightly transparent.
 The idea being that where the Helbrute is stepping is into a slightly frozen snow pile, the snow pile that had melted a bit previously to create the ice remaining around that foot.
 The new snow added around the foot in this shot is prior to cleaning off the excess.

-I also added some more iced areas while I was at it.
+I also added some more iced areas to the base while I was at it.
 You’ll see I added some on top of the rock on the inside and also around the lip of the base in a few areas.
 I just felt it needed a little more ice.

 You can see some of the ice I did on my Flesh Hounds as well.